in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 This can be another option for setting up a unit test
 - https://stackoverflow.com/questions/19330832/setting-up-junit-with-intellij-idea

-### Q :  I'm having a problem running jsps with Spring Boot in Intellij.
+### Error :  I'm having a problem running jsps with Spring Boot in Intellij.
 What should I do?

 Changed the scope of the embedded Tomcat dependency to required.
 Hope this helps anyone using IntelliJ.